 Though resulting Open 360 reports rarely contain unpleasant news, feedback can be unexpected, powerful and sometimes uncomfortable.
 What surprises most people is the potential learning that Open 360s deliver.
 Only a small amount of people (10-15%) have a grasp on who they truly are.
 Open 360 Feedback is an excellent way of helping employees to achieve self-awareness, the less glamorous leadership quality that's commonly overlooked.

 Self-Awareness and the Johari Window

-Self-awareness is hardly a new concept in personal and leadership development.
+Self-awareness is hardly a new concept in personal and leadership assessment.
 The Johari Window technique created in 1955 is used as a way to help individuals understand their relationship with themselves and others.